-Common Pearlbush is an old fashioned, but not commonly used shrub.
-This attractive and fairly long-blooming shrub has small round pearl-like flower buds that open in sequence to pure white, 5-petaled flowers.
+Common pearlbush is an old-fashioned, but not commonly used shrub.
+This attractive and fairly long-blooming shrub has small, round, pearl-like flower buds that open in sequence to pure white, five-petaled flowers.
 Foliage is medium green turning to a soft yellow fall color.
 Older bark peels off, similar to birch, adding winter interest.

 This plant has some cultivated varieties.
 Go to list of cultivars.

 - Large shrub (more than 8 feet),

 - Full sun (6 hrs direct light daily),

 - Zone 7,

 - Alkaline soil